elixir-elm-tutorial/elixir-elm-tutorial-book/manuscript/introduction.md

 We'll walk through initial explanations to give you just enough information about the fundamentals and concepts so you can be productive.
-But there are other books that will provide more depth when it comes to learning the languages themselves:
+But there are other books that will provide more depth when it comes to learning more about the languages themselves:

 - [Programming Elixir](https://pragprog.com/book/elixir/programming-elixir)
   by Dave Thomas
 - [An Introduction to Elm](https://guide.elm-lang.org) by Evan Czaplicki

 The material in this book is intended to be crafted in such a way that you can follow along simply by typing in the relevant code examples.
-So beginners can still learn a lot simply by following along and building the application, because sometimes in programming you need to be exposed to certain concepts and ideas before they become easy to understand.
+Beginners can still learn a lot simply by following along and building the application, because sometimes in programming you need to be exposed to certain concepts and ideas before they become easy to understand.
 The experience of building